Kusumavati Deshpande

-Kusumavati Deshpande (Devanagari: कुसुमावती देशपांडे) (1904–1961) was a Marathi writer from Maharashtra, India.
+Kusumavati Deshpande (1904–1961) was a Marathi writer from Maharashtra, India.

-She was born on 10 November 1904 in Amravati, Bombay Presidency, her maiden having been Kusum Jaywant.
+She was born on 10 November 1904 in Amravati, Bombay Presidency, her maiden name having been Kusum Jaywant.
 Her father was a lawyer.

 After finishing her high school education at Huzurpaga (HHCP) girls' school in Pune in 1921, she studied for four years in Fergusson College, also in Pune, before moving to Nagpur and receiving her B.A. degree from Nagpur University in 1926.
 She went to the UK to receive in 1929 a B.A. in English literature from Westfield College in London.
 The same year she married Atmaram Ravaji Deshpande alias Kavi Anil and took the name Kusumavati Deshpande.

-For over 25 years since 1931, Deshpande taught English literature at Nagpur University.
-She also served as the Chief Producer, Women and Children's Programmes at All India Radio, and as the Convenor of the Advisory Board for the Sahitya Akademi on Marathi literature.
+Deshpande taught English literature at Nagpur University for over 25 years.
+She also served as the chief producer for women's and children's programmes at All India Radio, and as the convenor of the advisory board for the Sahitya Akademi on Marathi literature.